swaroop2617/WearOn-Frontend/README.md

 # WearOn E-commerce Frontend

 This is the user-facing frontend of my e-commerce project built using React and Vite.
-It provides a smooth shopping experience where users can browse products and interact with the platform.
+It provides a complete shopping experience including product browsing, filtering, cart management, and checkout.

 Live Demo: http://wear-on.vercel.app